- Code STAT4072

-- Explain the concept of survival models;
+- Communicate in detail the concept of survival models.

-- Describe in detail the estimation procedures for lifetime distributions;
+- Describe in detail the estimation procedures for lifetime distributions.

-- Implement complex statistical models of transfer between multiple states, including processes with single or multiple decrements, and derive relationships between probabilities of transfer and transition intensities;
+- Implement complex statistical models of transfer between multiple states, including processes with single or multiple decrements, and derive relationships between probabilities of transfer and transition intensities.

-- Derive maximum likelihood estimators for the transition intensities in complex models of transfers between states with piecewise constant transition intensities;
+- Derive maximum likelihood estimators for the transition intensities in complex models of transfers between states with piecewise constant transition intensities.

 - Communicate in detail how to test crude estimates for consistency with a standard table or a set of graduated estimates, and describe the process of graduation.